LaptopDev/dotfiles/scripts/x11 screen recorder and cropper/readme.md

+Vibe coded all components. use at your own risk.
+Seems to work

 To run this script effectively, you need a **Linux** environment running the **X11 (X.Org)** windowing system.
 Because the script relies on specific X11-only tools like xinput and x11grab, it will not function correctly on a pure Wayland session without an Xwayland compatibility layer (and even then, global key/mouse grabbing may fail).

 ### **1\.
 Operating System & Display Server**